 - Try to identify and fix the cause of the interruption.

-- Record issue in a logbook (e.g., in the documentation) and notify potential users of the data.
+- Record issues in a logbook (e.g., in the documentation) and notify potential users of the data.

 - Set up a monitoring tool to timely alert you to any future issues.

-- Move data collection to a more stable environment (e.g., cloud computer rather than local office PC).
+- Move data collection to a more stable environment (e.g., a cloud computer rather than a local office PC).

 3. It is cumbersome/takes a lot of time to conduct quality checks.